-The all-white colour scheme has certainly stood the test of time in bathroom design and there is no question as to why.
+The all-white colour palette has stood the test of time in bathroom design.
+And there’s certainly no question as to why.
 It makes a smaller room feel larger, invokes a fresh spa-like feeling, and provides the perfect backdrop to add personality with accessories and towels.
-While it might seem impossible to reinvent a classic palette, this principal ensuite, designed by Brian, is total bathroom goals.
-Find out how he elevated the all-white bathroom through clever touches and thoughtful design elements.
+While it may seem impossible to reinvent the classic all-white look, this principal ensuite, designed by Brian Gluckstein, is total bathroom goals.
+Find out how he elevated the all-white bathroom with clever hits of black and thoughtful design elements.

 A large scale basket weave pattern in the ensuite gives this room a fresh and modern feel.
 This graphic design could easily overpower the space, so Brian selected two shades on the subtle side to keep the look soft and sophisticated.